iammarcol/iammarcol/README.md

 # About <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="50">
-I am a graduate _Bioinformatics for Health Science_ student at Universitat Pompeu Fabra, Barcelona.
-Previously I finished studies in Molecular Biology.
-I come from a solid scientific background with a strong interest in data analysis and machine learning.
+I am a PhD Candidate at Scilifelab in the Arne Elofsson group and Stockoholm University.
+Previously I finished MSc studies in _Bioinformatics for Health Science_ after developing my master thesis at Barcelona Supercomputing Centre in the group of R. Gonzalo Parra and Alfonso Valencia.
+I come from a solid scientific background with a strong interest in machine learning.
 My main fields of interest are molecular and phenotypical evolution and structural bioinformatics.
 I'm also a huge philosophy and language enthusiast!

 ### Summary
 - 🔭 I’m currently working on **Deep-learning models for RNA-protein prediction**
 - 🌱 I’m currently learning **NNs**
 - 💬 Ask me about **molecules, music & philosophy!**
-- 📫 How to reach me: [Email](mailto:marko.ludaic01@estudiant.upf.edu)
+- 📫 How to reach me: [Email](mailto:marko.ludaic@scilifelab.se)